iovisor/bcc/README.md

 The above output shows a bimodal distribution, where the largest mode of 800 I/O was between 128 and 255 Kbytes in size.

-See the source: [bitehist.c](examples/tracing/bitehist.c) and [bitehist.py](examples/tracing/bitehist.py).
+See the source: [bitehist.py](examples/tracing/bitehist.py).
 What this traces, what this stores, and how the data is presented, can be entirely customized.
 This shows only some of many possible capabilities.

 ## Installing